notquiteresearch/notquiteresearch.github.io/_posts/2019-01-26-first-post.md

 ### The disclaimer

 If you're looking for hard-hitting statistical analysis, this is not it.
 [Read more about our very unscientific methodology here](https://notquiteresearch.com/about/)

-What does this mean for

-Whether any of this would change the result of a second referendum is hard to say, especially given the small and decidedly unscientific sample size.
-But it does prompt some further thinking on whether one would expect a significant change in the tides of a vote on Brexit, if the supposed change was to be driven by hordes of apathetic voters who abstained the first time round.

 ---